jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Pass-around reviews**: often done via email or code review system, allows devs to review code asynchronously
 - **PERT**: chart that uses nodes to represent milestones or deliverables, showing the estimated to to move between milestones
 - **Polyinstantiation**: creates a new instance (copy) of a data item, with the same identifier or key, allowing each process to have its own version of that data; useful for enforcing and protecting different security levels for a shared resource; polyinstantiation also allows the storage of multiple different pieces of info in a database at different classification levels to prevent attackers from inferring anything about the absence of info
-- **Procedural programming**: emphasizes the logical sequence of steps to be peformed, where a procedure is a set of software that performs a particular function, requiring specific input data, producing a specific set of outputs, and procedures can invoke other procedures
+- **Procedural programming**: emphasizes the logical sequence of steps to be performed, where a procedure is a set of software that performs a particular function, requiring specific input data, producing a specific set of outputs, and procedures can invoke other procedures
-- **Query attack**: use of query tools to access data not normally allowed by the trusted front end, including the views controlled by the query application; could also result from malformed queries using SQL to bypass security controls; improper/incomplese checks on queries can be used in a similar way to bypass access controls
+- **Query attack**: use of query tools to access data not normally allowed by the trusted front end, including the views controlled by the query application; could also result from malformed queries using SQL to bypass security controls; improper/incomplete checks on queries can be used in a similar way to bypass access controls
 - **Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim
 - **Refactoring**: partial or complete rewrite of a set of software to perform the same functions, but in a more straightforward, more efficient, or more maintainable form
 - **Regression testing**: test a system to ascertain whether recently approved modifications have changed performance of other approved functions or introduced other unauthorized behavior;testing that runs a set of known inputs against an app and compares to results previously produced (by an earlier version of the software)
 - **Relational database model**: AKA relational database management system (RDBMS), data elements and records arranged in tables which are related or linked to each other to implement business logic, where data records of different structures or types are needed together in the same activity
-- **Representational State Transfer (REST)**: software architectural style for synchronizing the activities of two or more apps running on different systems on a network; REST facilitiates these processes exchanging state information, usually via HTTP/S
+- **Representational State Transfer (REST)**: software architectural style for synchronizing the activities of two or more apps running on different systems on a network; REST facilitates these processes exchanging state information, usually via HTTP/S
 - **Reputation monitoring**: defensive tactic that uses the trust reputation of a website or IP address as a means of blocking an org's users, processes or systems from connecting to a possible source of malware or exploitations; possibly the only real defense against zero-day exploits; involves monitoring URLs, domains, IP addresses or other similar info to separate untrustworthy traffic
 - **Runtime Application Security Protection (RASP)**: security agents comprised of small code units built into an app which can detect set of security violations; upon detection, the RASP agent can cause the app to terminate, or take other protective actions
 - **Security Assessment**: testing, inspection, and analysis to determine the degree to which a system meets or exceeds the required security posture; may assess whether an as-built system meets the requirements in its specs, or whether an in-use system meets the current perception of the real-world security threats
 - **Software Quality Assurance**: variety of formal and informal processes that attempt to determine whether a software app or system meets all of its intended functions, doesn't perform unwanted functions, is free from known security vulns, and is free from insertion or other errors in design and function
 - **SDLC**: Software Development LifeCycle is a framework and systematic associated with tasks that are performed in a series of steps for building, deploying, and supporting software apps; begins with planning and requirements gathering, and ends with decommissioning and sunsetting; there are many different SDLCs, such as agile, DevSecOps, rapid prototyping, offering different approaches to defining and managing the software lifecycle
 - **Source code**: program statements in human-readable form using a formal programming language's rules for syntax and semantics
-- **Spyware/Adware**: software that performas a variety of monitoring and data gathering functions; AKA potentailly unwanted programs/applications (PUP/PUA), may be used in monitoring employee activities/use of resources (spyware), or advertising efforts (adware); both may be legit/authorized by system owners or unwanted intruders
+- **Spyware/Adware**: software that performs a variety of monitoring and data gathering functions; AKA potentially unwanted programs/applications (PUP/PUA), may be used in monitoring employee activities/use of resources (spyware), or advertising efforts (adware); both may be legit/authorized by system owners or unwanted intruders
 - **Strong data typing**: feature of a programming language preventing data type mismatch errors; strongly typed languages will generate errors at compile time
 - **Threat surface**: total set of penetrations of a boundary or perimeter that surrounds or contains system elements
 - **TOCTOU attack**: time of check vs time of use (TOCTOU) attack takes advantage of the time delay between a security check (such as authentication or authorization) being performed and actual use of the asset